KansaiUser/BeginningMLOps/README.md

 ## Data

-Get the data from Kaggle website [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download)
+Get the data from Kaggle website [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download) and save it inside the `data` folder

 # Prepare